Chicken meat vs. Turkey meat — Health Impact and Nutrition Comparison

-Meat, especially poultry, is a great option as a source of healthy protein and fats on a keto diet.
+Meat, especially poultry, is a great option for healthy protein and fats on a keto diet.

 Poultry meat is also recommended as part of the Mediterranean and Dietary Approaches to Stop Hypertension, or DASH diets (14).

-As part of a vegetable-rich diet, consumption of poultry meat is associated with a risk reduction of developing overweight and obesity, cardiovascular diseases, and type 2 diabetes mellitus.
-Also, white meat, in particular poultry, is considered moderately protective or neutral on cancer risk (13).
+As part of a vegetable-rich diet, poultry meat is associated with a risk reduction of developing overweight and obesity, cardiovascular diseases, and type 2 diabetes mellitus.
+Also, white meat, particularly poultry, is considered moderately protective or neutral on cancer risk (13).

 In this section, we will further discuss the reasons behind these beneficial effects of white meat.

-While intake of red or processed meat has been researched to be significantly associated with cardiovascular disease and all-cause mortality, poultry intake is not (15).
-The substitution of one daily serving of red meat with a daily serving of poultry reduces cardiovascular risk by 19% (16).
+While red or processed meat intake has been researched to be significantly associated with cardiovascular disease and all-cause mortality, poultry intake is not (15).
+Substituting one daily serving of red meat with a daily serving of poultry reduces cardiovascular risk by 19% (16).

-These differences between red meat and poultry may be explained by the reduction of sodium, heme iron, and saturated fat intake.
-While turkey is lower than chicken in heme iron and saturated fat content, chicken has lower levels of sodium and cholesterol, as well as more polyunsaturated fat.
+Reducing sodium, heme iron, and saturated fat may explain these differences between red meat and poultry.
+While turkey is lower than chicken in heme iron and saturated fat content, chicken has lower levels of sodium and cholesterol and more polyunsaturated fat.

 Recent studies have confirmed the existence of a link between hyperinsulinemia and insulin resistance and the intake of saturated fat of animal origin (13).
-Although chicken meat is higher in saturated fat content, it is richer in healthy polyunsaturated fat as well.
+Although chicken meat is higher in saturated fat content, it is also richer in healthy polyunsaturated fat.

-Specific data concerning the consumption of poultry have confirmed the absence of a statistically significant relationship between an increasing weekly intake of chicken and turkey and the development of the disease (13).
+Specific data concerning the consumption of poultry have confirmed the absence of a statistically significant relationship between an increasing weekly chicken and turkey intake and the disease's development (13).

-When speaking of affecting the risk of developing diabetes type 2, it’s not only the type of the product that matters but also the preparation method.
+Regarding the risk of developing type 2 diabetes, it's not only the type of product that matters but also the preparation method.
 Cooking meat at high temperatures, such as grilling and barbecuing, increases the risk of type 2 diabetes compared to cooking at moderate temperatures, such as boiling, steaming, and stir-frying (17).

 White meat consumption is said to have a protective or neutral effect on the risk of various cancers.

-A review of the literature confirms the inverse association between the number of poultry servings per week and the risk of esophageal carcinoma (13).
+A literature review confirms the inverse association between the number of weekly poultry servings and the risk of esophageal carcinoma (13).

-In order to decrease the risk of esophagus, liver, colon, rectum, anus, lung, pleura, and breast cancer, the substitution of red meat with white meat is recommended (18, 13).
+The substitution of red meat with white meat is recommended to decrease the risk of the esophagus, liver, colon, rectum, anus, lung, pleura, and breast cancer (18, 13).

 Downsides and Risks

 Even though the consumption of poultry is healthier than red meat when it comes to cardiovascular health, fish and vegetables may be the better options.
-Eating fish or vegetables instead of poultry has been studied to lead to a decreased risk of cardiovascular incidence (19).
+Eating fish or vegetables instead of poultry has been studied to decrease cardiovascular incidence risk (19).

-While fresh, cooked poultry may have a protective effect on tumors, the same cannot be said about processed chicken and turkey.
+While fresh, cooked poultry may protect tumors, the same cannot be said about processed chicken and turkey.